The UN System Explained

 How much power does the UN actually have?

 Less than critics assume and more than cynics claim.
-The UN can't enforce binding law without member state consent, but it sets norms, coordinates responses to crises, and runs services (WFP feeds 150M; UNHCR protects refugees) that no other body can match.
+The UN can't enforce binding law without member state consent or P5 unanimity on Chapter VII.
+But it sets norms (Genocide Convention, NPT, R2P), coordinates responses to crises (Ebola, COVID, displacement), and runs services that no other body can match.
+WFP feeds 150M+ people annually; UNHCR protects 117M+ displaced; WHO coordinates the international health regulations of 196 states.
+The gap between political reality and operational reach is the central tension of the institution.

 Can the veto be abolished?

-Only by Charter amendment requiring P5 consent — which none will give.
-Proposals include: voluntary restraint on genocide-related votes (ACT Group), French-Mexican initiative for P5 restraint on mass atrocities.
+Only by Charter amendment under Article 108, requiring P5 consent — which none will give.
+Workarounds include: voluntary restraint on genocide-related votes (ACT Group's Code of Conduct, 2015, 120+ signatories), the French-Mexican initiative for P5 restraint on mass atrocities, the GA veto initiative (A/RES/76/262, 2022) requiring an automatic GA debate after any veto.
+None abolish the veto, but each raises the political cost.

 Continue learning